If you’re wondering how to recover deleted files from an SD card on Mac, then make sure to read this article from start to finish.

-Let’s take a closer look at one free and one paid data recovery application to explain how they work and what the main differences between them are.
+Let’s take a closer look at one free and one freemium data recovery application to explain how they work and what the main differences between them are.

 PhotoRec is an open-source data recovery software application that runs in the Mac terminal and can be used to undelete an unlimited number of files from any storage device.
 Despite not being user-friendly, it enjoys great popularity among advanced Mac users who are not intimidated by the lack of a graphical user interface.